AHmed-Malik-benelkadi/Lingua-Franca/README.md

 This project was developed as a part of the La Plateforme programming challenge.

 If you have any questions or need further assistance, please don't hesitate to reach out.
-Enjoy translating!
+Enjoy translating! <br>

 ![Capture d’écran 2023-06-07 121219](https://github.com/AHmed-Malik-benelkadi/Lingua-Franca/assets/115155554/2e476cf0-00df-41b5-a487-885cb9d40362)